The Northern Star Quilters’ Guild presents…

 Please contact Kelly if you have any questions.
 Proposals will be presented at the May board meeting, so please submit your idea (or ideas) prior to April 30.

 The challenge will be presented to the membership no later than the June meeting so that quilters can begin designing and stitching over our summer break.

 If anyone is interested in teaching, has a recommendation for a class or recommendation for a specific teacher, specific technique or is interested in assisting in any way next year, please contact Kelly Lockwood or Jean Degl.

 Many thanks to those who sent news and pictures about their quilt related accomplishments.
 Please send any pictures or information about upcoming shows or events that you are featured in to News@Northernstarquilters.com .

 Renee Fleuranges-Valdes along with other NSQG members – Mary Anne Ciccotelli, Donna Chambers and Sandra Parrott will be featured in a gallery exhibit, “The Art of Quilt Making, featuring quilts from the Pelham Quilters”, at the DMA Art Gallery (www.dmagallery.com ) in Pelham, NY.
 The exhibit will take place from March 6 through April 6, 2014.
-There will be an opening reception March 6th from 6-8 pm.
 The DMA Art Gallery is located at 153 Fifth Ave., Pelham, NY.
-The gallery is open Tuesday – Saturday from 12 PM to 7 PM and a New Authors Book Signing at the gallery on Saturday, March 8th from 2-6pm.
+The gallery is open Tuesday – Saturday from 12 PM to 7 PM.
 There is a municipal parking lot on the corner.